goob8079/Dogs-Spring-Boot/README.md

 3. Now OAuth2.0 has been implemented into the program.
 Next, I want to figure out how to make a registration and login page instead of using Postman to register new users.
 Most likely what will be implemented is an email system for registration and/or allowing logging in through other accounts/websites such as Google and Github.

 4. When storing a secret key for JWT authentication, the best way to store it would be using a vault like AWS Secret Manager.
 However, at the moment I will store it within an .env file, since it is more secure than storing it within a class in the application.

+5. IGNORE 3 and 4; I think I will just try to figure out a way to let users login through Google and Github only, instead of creating a registration page and using JWT.